Write perfect custody notes in 3 minutes — Try CustodyNote FreeStart Free Trial

 Timing and the Advice You Give

 The adequacy of disclosure directly affects the advice you can give your client about interview.
 Where disclosure is minimal, you may advise that the client cannot give a meaningful account without knowing the case against them.
-That reasoning — and its connection to the state of disclosure at the time — should be captured in the Disclosure tab alongside the advice recorded in the Consultation tab.
+That reasoning — and its connection to the state of disclosure at the time — should be captured in the Disclosure section alongside the advice recorded in the Consultation section.

-Custody Note's tab structure makes this connection visible: you can review the Disclosure tab and the Consultation tab side by side when reviewing a completed note, which helps both for billing and for any future case review.
+Custody Note's section structure makes this connection visible: you can flick between Disclosure and Consultation in two clicks when reviewing a completed note, which helps both for billing and for any future case review.

 Requests Made and Refused